grep265/tinylink/README.md

 ## Contributing

 Contributions are welcome!
-You can:

-- Suggest/add support for more MAVLink commands
-- Test on new platforms (PRs with benchmark results encouraged)
+Suggest new MAVLink commands, test on hardware and share results, propose integrations with tools (e.g., GCS, ROS), etc.